Maternity Leave Allowance for B.C. Government Employees

 Not Claiming or Choosing to Defer the Allowance

-If you're not sure you'll return to work after your leave, you may choose to defer or not apply for the maternity allowance.
+If you're not sure if you'll return to work after your leave, you may choose to defer or not apply for the maternity allowance.
 You may defer your decision only up to the end of the return to work repayment period.
 Let your supervisor know if you choose to defer.

-If you take the allowance, then resign at the end of your maternity or parental leave, or don't fulfill the back-to-work requirements of your Collective Agreement or your Terms and Conditions of Employment, you'll be required to repay benefit premiums and any allowances you've received.
+If you take the allowance, then resign at the end of your maternity or parental leave, or don't fulfill the back-to-work requirements of your Collective Agreement or your Terms & Conditions of Employment, you'll be required to repay benefit premiums and any allowances you've received.

 See Returning to Work (or Not) for more information.